Pea Protein vs. Soy Protein: How Do They Compare?

 Although more research would be helpful, it appears that pea protein is as effective as whey protein for muscle strength, despite its lower PDCAAS score.

-Interestingly, the pea protein used in these two studies were pure pea protein isolate not combined with protein from other sources to make up for its lower methionine content.
+Interestingly, the pea protein used in these two studies was pure pea protein isolate not combined with protein from other sources to make up for its lower methionine content.
 It would be interesting to see whether a pea protein combined with brown rice protein, for example, would lead to even better results.

 Similarly, when comparing soy protein vs. whey protein in strength training programs, the strength gains are about the same regardless of the protein used.
-This was the case in young men and women (8) and in older men (9).
+This was the case in young men and women8 and in older men9.

 Hypertrophy (muscle size)

-In a 2019 systematic review study comparing the effects of soy vs. whey protein during exercise, four research studies found that whey and soy protein equally increased muscle mass, while two studies showed that whey protein had the advantage.
+In a 2019 systematic review study12 comparing the effects of soy vs. whey protein during exercise, four research studies found that whey and soy protein equally increased muscle mass, while two studies showed that whey protein had the advantage.

 Overall, both pea protein and soy protein appear to be comparable to whey protein in increasing muscle hypertrophy despite both plant proteins having lower PDCAAS/DIAAS scores than whey.
 It seems the conventional protein quality score for a protein does not always correlate with its effects on muscle.